samavi/pubs/DENL/README.md

-Papers:
+**Paper:**
 Yazdani, Mina, Hamed Karimi, and Reza Samavi.
 "DENL: Diverse Ensemble and Noisy Logits for Improved Robustness of Neural Networks."
-Accepted in The 15th Asian Conference on Machine Learning (ACML 2023)
+Accepted in The 15th Asian Conference on Machine Learning (ACML 2023).

-# DENL
+# DENL: Diverse Ensemble and Noisy Logits

 ## Getting Started